Yakov Tryapitsyn: Nikolayevsk incident and death

 In late May, as a Japanese relief expedition approached, Tryapitsyn ordered the evacuation of all Red Army soldiers, staff, and Soviet personnel from the city, and subsequently executed all of the remaining inhabitants of the town, both Japanese and Russian, including children and the elderly, and burned the town to the ground.
 All Japanese still in Nikolayevsk were massacred.
 Being short with ammunition, one of the methods to execute the victims was to stab them with a bayonet and thrust them in a hole under the ice of the river Amur.
-Several thousand inhabitants of the town were killed in this fashion, many others were beaten to death with rifles.
+Several thousand inhabitants of the town were killed in this fashion and many others were beaten to death with rifles.
 Hundreds of others were shot on the banks of the Amur.
 The buildings of the town were set on fire or blown up with explosives following the massacre, as well as the fortress of Chnyrra and any weapons, artillery, ammunition, medical supplies, and provisions that could not be secured by the Red Army.
 Following the retreating army along the banks of the Amur River, on 3 June 1920, Tryapitsin left with his staff.

 Upon learning of the massacre, the Japanese government lodged a protest against the Bolshevik government in Moscow, demanding compensation.
-Tryapitsin had already lost much of his favor with the Central Committee in Moscow due to his frequent railings against Soviet policy and criticism of the central government, and in response to the Japanese demands, Tryapitsin, along with his entire Staff and regimental commanders, were arrested in the town of Kerbi in Primorsky on the orders of the Soviet government on 7 July.
+Tryapitsin had already lost much of his favor with the Central Committee in Moscow due to his frequent railings against Soviet policy and criticism of the central government, and in response to the Japanese demands, Tryapitsin, along with his regimental commanders and entire staff, was arrested in the town of Kerbi in Primorsky on the orders of the Soviet government on 7 July.
 I.T.
-Andreev, a member of the Bolshevik-aligned Central Committee of the Sakhalin Region and a former White Army officer, presided over a brief improvised trial in which Tryapitsin, his staff, regimental commanders, and the Chief of Staff of the Okhotsk Front, Nina Lebedeva, 32 in total, were condemned to death and subsequently shot on 9 July.
+Andreev, a member of the Bolshevik-aligned Central Committee of the Sakhalin Region and a former White Army officer, presided over a brief improvised trial in which Tryapitsin, his staff, regimental commanders, and the Chief of Staff of the Okhotsk Front, Nina Lebedeva, were condemned to death and subsequently shot on 9 July.
 Even so, the Japanese government felt that this was not sufficient, and used the incident as an excuse to occupy the northern half of Sakhalin island, and to delay diplomatic recognition of the Soviet Union until 1925.